-Composition of underwriting profit in non-life insurance, by sector:
+Breakdown of underwriting profit in non-life insurance in the Reporting Period and in the corresponding periods in 2023 and 2022, by sector:

-Compulsory motor - in the Reporting Period underwriting deteriorated compared with the corresponding period last year mainly due to a negative development in respect of prior years that was partially offset by the continuing decrease in the average cost of claim.
+Compulsory motor - in the Reporting Period underwriting deteriorated compared with the corresponding period last year due to a negative development in respect of prior years, mainly for groups with which the agreements were terminated correct to February 2024.
+This effect was partially offset by the continuing decrease in the average cost of claim.

-Motor property (CASCO) - in the Reporting Period, underwriting improved compared with the corresponding period last year, mainly due to an increase in the average premium and a decrease in the average cost claim.
+Motor property (CASCO) - in the Reporting Period, underwriting improved compared with the corresponding period last year, mainly due to an increase in the average premium and a decrease in the average cost of claim.

-Property and other sectors - in the Reporting Period underwriting improved compared with the corresponding period last year, mainly in the property loss sector due to the growth of activity.
+Property and other sectors - in the Reporting Period underwriting improved compared with the corresponding period last year, mainly due to the continuing growth of activity in the property loss sector.